Leather Furniture Guide: Top Grain to Bonded Leather

 Many people who have experienced “sweating” on leather and are therefore turned off by the idea of leather furniture are referring to a leather product like bonded leather or vinyl.
 This is especially true in car seats that sit in the sun for hours.

 The sun is harsh.
-Brutal UV rays can have a measurable affect on many natural products, and leather is no exception.
+Brutal UV rays can have a measurable effect on many natural products, and leather is no exception.

 Think about it: leather is like skin, and it will age.
 Over time, direct sunlight will gradually change its hue—especially on parts that are more exposed than others.
 That being said, different materials patina at different rates.
 Top-grain leather will change colors differently than splits, splits differently than bicast leather, bicast differently than bonded, and bonded differently than vinyl.